 I am a cis, queer, white settler woman, and the pronouns I use are she/her.

 I have been immersed in childbirth education and healthcare my whole life.
 My mother was a Labour and Delivery nurse and birth centre assistant; she brought home birth videos for us to watch when we were kids!
 When I was a teenager, I got a job on Labour and Delivery at a hospital, where I worked for 5 years while attending university.
-My degree and my work fed into one another, igniting my passion for patient advocacy, healthcare systems, and evidence-based childbirth practices.
+My degree and my work fed into one another, igniting my passion for patient advocacy, healthcare systems, and evidence-based perinatal practices.

 I completed a Master's degree and trained with DONA International several years later, and I have been providing doula services and teaching families ever since.